Holy Week Video Series - Produced by the Orthodox Youth Directors in NA

 Persevere in faith and in your own Youth Ministry on behalf of Christ and His Church.

-To aid you in your ministry this week, we are producing a series of videos featuring the bishops of the Committee for Youth of the Assembly of Orthodox Bishops in the USA.
+To aid you in your ministry this week, we are producing a series of videos featuring the bishops of the Committee for Youth of the Assembly of Canonical Orthodox Bishops of the United States of America.
 Each day a hierarch will offer a reflection.
 We encourage you to share these reflections and discuss them with your youth.
 They may be found on our Youtube channel and on social media.

 Join us for our second webinar entitled “What We’ve Learned So Far” in the series “Do Not be Afraid: Youth Ministry Now” which will take place on Wednesday April 29th at 7pm EST. The link to join this webinar is available on our website at orthodoxyouth.net.